stfxecutables/dynamic_loss/paper/notes/notes.md

 > original value according to equation 1 ($\hat{y}_i \le \tau$).
 Thus, the ***approach
 > shares some similarities to a leaky rectified linear unit (ReLU) layer*** [...]

-In fact, the purpose of the LeakyReLU is to retain (diminished) gradients left of zero by replacing the constant mapping to zero with a linear mapping to 0.1 times the input. **Since the dynamic loss maps to a constant value, it has more in common with the plain ReLU, in that the effect of purpose of the dynamic loss thresholding is to _destroy_ gradients**.
-That is the following:
+In fact, the purpose of the LeakyReLU is to fix the problem of vanishing gradients left of zero by replacing the constant mapping to zero with a linear mapping to 0.1 times the input. **Since the dynamic loss maps to a constant value, it has more in common with the plain ReLU, in that the effect of purpose of the dynamic loss thresholding is to _destroy_ gradients**.
+That is the
+following:

 > This custom loss function supports the creation of soft-max scores that are
 > more indicative of classifier prediction reliability, thus potentially